Ratboy: Production

+Marketing

+The Los Angeles Times shaved six years off Sondra Locke's age in an article to promote the film.

+Release

+The film was given a limited opening in only two cities, Los Angeles and New York.

 Reception

 The film has a 'rotten' rating of 25% on Rotten Tomatoes.
 Roger Ebert of the Chicago Sun-Times gave it two out of four stars, calling the film 'perplexing' and criticizing the film's unique premise devolving into a more standard narrative.
 Janet Maslin of The New York Times called the film 'disorganized', criticizing the script and directing choices of Locke.
 On the opposite end, Michael Wilmington of The Los Angeles Times was more positive, calling the film, 'Grimm Brothers-style, mixing wonder with rough edges, undertones of pain beneath the fantasy.'

 Awards

-Sondra Locke received a 1987 Razzie nomination for Worst Actress, losing to Madonna for Who's That Girl.
+Sondra Locke received a Razzie Award nomination for Worst Actress.